home4lab/jitsi/README.md

 systemctl restart jicofo
 systemctl restart jitsi-videobridge2

-prosodyctl register boby "your domain fqdn" password
+prosodyctl register "user" "your domain fqdn" "password"

+or u can use this prosodyctl adduser "user"@"your domain fqdn" then input the passsword